JongchanPyeon/Improvement_and_Implementation_of_LLaMA_Adapter/README.md

+# Improving the LLaMa-Adapter

-# This work is a replication of the work  [LLaMA-Adapter]([https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation](https://github.com/OpenGVLab/LLaMA-Adapter)).
+## This work includes a replication of the work  [LLaMA-Adapter]([https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation](https://github.com/OpenGVLab/LLaMA-Adapter)).

 ## 1. Run the cells in "training_replicated.ipynb" step-by-step for the model training
 - check [LLaMA-Adapter](https://github.com/OpenGVLab/LLaMA-Adapter).